 When I saw a friend share an old handwritten family recipe for Cookie Salad on Facebook I knew I had to give it a try.
 She shared that they always make this for Thanksgiving and Christmas.
 I also thought it would be pretty cool to say, “I’m bringing Cookie Salad.”

 We have several recipes that mix pudding and cool whip with fruit to create a mixture everyone loves.
-The first one I think of is our Watergate Salad.
+The first one I think of is our Watergate Salad and Orange Jello Salad.
 Then I quickly think of several cakes that have similar enjoyable flavors from our Candy Land Dessert to Church Cake or Pistachio Pudding Cake.

 This cookie salad is unique because it calls for buttermilk which gives a distinct and richer flavor than a typical fruit salad.
 Regular milk can be used if desired, or if that’s all you have on hand.